From Zero to Global: A Complete AI Video Workflow Using Google Cloud & Gemini

 Tool: Google Cloud Text‑to‑Speech API

-Reading subtitles is great, but hearing a message in your mother tongue is powerful.
+Reading subtitles is helpful, but hearing a message in one’s mother tongue is far more powerful.
 Using the Text‑to‑Speech API, I converted the translated Yoruba, Hausa, and Igbo scripts back into audio.
-This service synthesizes lifelike, neural speech—providing a natural, engaging voice‑over that can be synced back to the original video.
+The service synthesizes lifelike, neural speech, providing a natural, engaging voice‑over that can be synced to the original video.

 Step 4 – Subtitling (The Eyes)